6 Online Tools for Language Learning at Home

 Conclusion

-To conclude, if you want to learn a new language on your own, at home, and systematically, there are many tools that can help you!
+To conclude, if you want to learn a new language on your own, at home, and systematically, many tools can help you!
 You can choose a combination of tools, not just one!
-But learning a new language requires effort and personal drive – be sure to make a schedule, so you know you are progressing steadily!
+But learning a new language requires effort and personal drive – be sure to make a schedule so you know you are progressing steadily!